reflectometry/refl1d/doc/errata/polarized_xs_order.rst

 *Note that as a result of the original error in interpreting the outputs of the Refl1D magnetic kernel, the figure in the original JAC article has the cross sections labeled incorrectly.
-(an erratum has been submitted to JAC to correct this).*

 Backward Compatibility
 ----------------------